 1992 Ford Taurus SHO (Gen II)

 In the early to mid-1990s, Ford Tauruses were selling well.
 In fact, a commercial at the time stated that the Taurus was the best-selling car in America.
-One of the versions — the sporty, Super High Output (SHO) Taurus — was especially popular.
+One of the versions — the sporty Super High Output (SHO) Taurus — was especially popular.
 Thrill-seeking drivers loved the V-6 engine and 220 horsepower, and dealerships were having a hard time keeping the car in stock.
 From 1989 to 1999, over 106,000 Ford Taurus SHOs ended up being produced, according to Ford Muscle.
+The base price for a ’92 Ford Taurus SHO four-door sedan was just shy of $24K.

 1998 Subaru Legacy Outback